juxor/afaq/markdown/secG1.md

-individuals or companies for such time and in such allotments as they use only"_ and that _"wages would rise to the full measure of the individual production, and forever remain there"_ as _"bosses would be hunting for men rather than men bosses."_ In other words, land would no longer owned as under capitalism and workers would no longer be exploited as profit, interest and rent could not exist and the worker would get the full product of his or her labour in wages.
-In contrast, mutualist anarchism _"is a modification of the program of Individualism, laying more emphasis upon organisation, co-operation and free federation of the workers.
-To these the trade union is the nucleus of the free co-operative group, which will obviate the necessity of an employer .
+individuals or companies for such time and in such allotments as they use only"_ and that _"wages would rise to the full measure of the individual production, and forever remain there"_ as _"bosses would be hunting for men rather than men bosses."_ In other words, land would no longer be owned as under capitalism and workers would no longer be exploited as profit, interest and rent could not exist and the worker would get the full product of his or her labour in wages.
+In contrast, mutualist anarchism _"is a modification of the program of Individualism, laying more emphasis upon organisation, co- operation and free federation of the workers.
+To these the trade union is the nucleus of the free co-operative group, which will obviate the necessity of an employer . . .
-. .
 The mutualist position on the land question is identical with that of the Individualists."_ The _"material factor which accounts for such differences as there are between Individualists and Mutualists"_ was due to the former being intellectual workers and so _"never know[ing] directly the oppressions of the large factory, nor mingled with workers' associations.
-The Mutualists had;
-consequently their leaning towards a greater Communism."_ [_"Anarchism"_, **Exquisite Rebel**, p.
+The Mutualists had; consequently their leaning towards a greater Communism."_
+[_"Anarchism"_, **Exquisite Rebel**, p.
 77 and p.
 78]

 Next, we must clarify what is meant by **_"wage labour"_** and the related term **_"wages system."_** They are not identical.
 Marx, for example,